elamadoury/prednet_gol/README.md

 ## Run Convnet
 Install chainer

-`pip install chainer`
+`pip install chainer jupyter`

-As chainer has changed a lot since version 1.5, please install chainer more than version 1.5.
+As chainer has changed a lot since version 1.5, please install chainer version > 1.5.

 All experiments about Convnet are written in jupyter notebooks at 'convnet' directory.
 So change directory and run jupyter notebook.